acoppes/acoppes/site/_drafts/roadmap-earlyaccess.markdown

 * More customization and accessibility features.
 * More content in general, from enemies and other creeps to technologies and upgrades.
 * More visual effects and retro effects like scanlines, crt, etc.

+For the Steam Next Fest the idea is to update the demo with most of the finished things until that but for sure include localization, I feel that could impact positively for the demo.

 # Work in progress